paolozroxas/robotcar/readme.md

 - back in the raspberry pi ssh shell, run `node controls.js`
 - this will allow you to control the car

-## Old Instructions
-- if you have an old raspberry pi OS
-- run stream-server-old.sh
-- on your computer, use VLC open network stream: http://<pi_ip>:8080

-## Initial setup
-- on the raspberry pi
-- `sudo apt update && sudo apt upgrade -y`
-- `sudo apt install rpicam-apps`
-- install nvm and node
-- run npm install